RaitoBezarius/cryptsetup-deluks/README.md

 Install : Non-system encryption
 ---

-This install method avoids messing with your distribution `cryptsetup*` packages; however, it can't be used for system encrypton.
+This install method avoids messing with your distribution `cryptsetup*` packages; however, it can't be used for system encryption.

 Replace `libgcrypt11-dev` by `libgcrypt20-dev` in the following command if you get an non-existing package error.